-It is recommended that seniors age 65 and older get at least 2.5 hours of moderate aerobic exercise (such as brisk walking) every week.
+Seniors age 65 and older should get at least 2.5 hours of moderate aerobic exercise (such as brisk walking) every week.
 That averages out to about 30 minutes on most days of the week.
 Or you should get 1 hour and 15 minutes of vigorous exercise (such as jogging) each week.
 You should also do strength training at least 2 days a week.
-Balance and flexibility can be worked on every day.
+You can work on balance and flexibility every day.

 In addition, you should incorporate physical activity into your daily routine.
 Examples of working more activity into your day include:

 - Taking the stairs instead of the elevator.